Two smiling children sitting in a red wagon in a wooded outdoor area, wearing winter clothing.

 This is a safe space

-We are allies of LGBTQ+ kids, teens, & their families
+We are allies of LGBTQ+ kids, teens, & adults and their families

 All people of color are welcome here